caleb-p93/devjoke/README.md

 #### Send me a PR if you know a good Dev Joke.

 Thank you for adding a DevJoke.
 At text jokes at the **TOP** of the page, add your joke followed by `***`.
 Add images at the **BOTTOM** with a reference to the image in the README file.
+Question: What did the compiler say to the user when there was a null pointer in the calculation?
+Answer: Does not compute, dat-a leak

 ***
 Question - What is the most used language in programming?